uvlvd/Metamodels/org.xtext.lua.tests/README.md

  - `DefaultTestingParserHelper.java` is used to parse the tested code snippets (SUTs) and perform default ("basic") tests performed for many of the tests, e.g. that all references/proxies are resolved in case of scoping tests.
  - `TestUtil.java` contains utility function for testing.
- - `LuaParsingTest.xtend` contains unit tests for the correctness of the syntactical parsing.
+ - `LuaParsingTest.xtend` contains unit tests for the correctness of the syntactical parsing without reference rsolution.
  - `LuaLocalScopingTest.xtend` contains unit tests for resolution of local linking and scoping (i.e. reference resolution).
  - `LuaGlobalScopingTest.xtend` contains unit tests for resolution of global linking and scoping (i.e. reference resolution).
- - `LuaParserTest.java` contains integration tests on complete Lua projects.
+ - `LuaParserTest.java` contains tests on complete Lua projects.
 These test will output evaluation data like percentage of resolved (non-mocked) references.
+The evaluated projects can be configuret in `TestConfig.EVAL_PROJECT_CONFIGS`

 # Requirements for projects to be parsed
  - `UTF-8` encoding